Recreation Specialist - Aquatics

 - Develops and maintains records.
 Prepares administrative reports.

 - Makes personnel decisions on selection hiring, training, evaluating, and developing assigned employees.

 - Performs additional duties as assigned

 - MINIMUM QUALIFICATIONS

 - Education: Bachelor's degree in Recreation Administration, Leisure Services, Physical Education or a related field or equivalent experience.

 Experience: At least 3 years progressively responsible experience in either Aquatics or Recreation Management or a related field, including at least 3 years of supervisory experience.

-An equivalent combination of education and experience that demonstrates required knowledge, skills and abilities will be considered.
+An equivalent combination of education and experience that demonstrates the required knowledge, skills, and abilities will be considered.

 Abilities: Requires the ability to establish and maintain effective working relationships with employees and citizens.
 Requires the ability to handle sensitive or stressful situations with tact and diplomacy; communicate effectively both orally and in writing.
 Must possess the ability to respond to customer inquiries and complaints in a timely manner.